 - New Department Name.
 As approved by Senate and the University's Board of Governors, the department name will be as of 2004 the "Department of Computer Science and Engineering".
-Subsequent to this change the course rubric will be changed from COSC to CSE for all courses offered by the department.
+Subsequent to this change the course rubric will be changed from CSE to CSE for all courses offered by the department.
 The implementation of course rubric change is set for FW2005/6. - 2.
 New Degree Programs.
-Two new degree programs in Software Engineering have been approved by the Faculty of Science and Engineering.
-Once these receive Senate approval they will be available to the students of this Faculty.
-One program is a Computer Science specialised honours degree program (BSc SP H) and the other is a Bachelor of Applied Science (BASc) honours degree program that is added as a 5th Stream under Engineering. - 3.
+Senate has approved an International BSc Honours degree (iBSc) in Computer Science.
+This degree program has a mandatory international exchange component, where students are required to spend at least one term, full-time, at an affiliated university abroad.
+It also requires that students complete at least 30 credits in cultural and linguistic studies relating to the country they will visit.
+Senate has also approved a "standalone" Honours BSc Major degree program in Computer Science.
+Unlike the iBSc, this program does allow students to specialise in any of the three Streams listed in 3 below.
+The major requirements in this program are identical to those in the major component of a double major degree program.
+The above two programs will be available in 2006/07. - 3.
 New Streams.
 The admission requirements for these streams are consistent with those of the current Computer Science programs offered within Arts, Atkinson and FSE and are open to students in honours major (and specialised honours) programs.
 Admission will add no additional requirements and will not deviate from the requirements stipulated by the honours degree upon which the stream is based.
 Students in a Computer Science honours degree program (where computer science is not the minor subject) who plan to proceed in one of these streams may so declare after completing at least 24 credits in their studies, provided that they are in good standing (honours).
-For details see Degree Checklists for 2004/05. - Intelligent Systems Stream (available as of fall 2004/05) - Interactive Systems Stream (available as of fall 2004/05) - Communication Networks Stream (available as of fall 2005/06)
+For details see Degree Checklists for 2005/06. - Intelligent Systems Stream (available as of fall 2004/05) - Interactive Systems Stream (available as of fall 2004/05) - Communication Networks Stream (available as of fall 2005/06)